joshua-data/joshua-data.github.io/README.md

 *This GitHub repository has originally created with reference to [Kiko Now](https://github.com/aweekj/kiko-now).*

-* All the posts has been written with a significant contribution from [StackEdit](https://stackedit.io).
+* All the posts have been written with a significant contribution from [StackEdit](https://stackedit.io).